-I used the 28 degrees Master card as my travel credit card as pay no foreign transaction fees on purchases when travelling or shopping online and it had no card fees.
+I used the 28 degrees Master card as my travel credit card as you pay no foreign transaction fees on purchases when travelling or shopping online and it had no card fees.
 Plus, a credit card comes in handy for emergencies.

 Cancel Credit Cards (Optional)

-Cancel any credit cards that have a fee associated to them.
+Cancel any credit cards that have a fee associated with them.
 You will need to remember to pay the yearly fees and spending money on your Australian cards means you will be hit with exchange rates.
 Instead look at getting a UK credit card when you are ready which will help with your credit score.

-In 2018 the Australian population borrowed $2.54 billion in personal loans and therefor there is a chance that you could have a personal loan that you’ve not paid off.
+In 2018 the Australian population borrowed $2.54 billion in personal loans and therefore there is a chance that you could have a personal loan that you’ve not paid off.
 No judgement here, I moved over with a personal loan when moving to the UK.
 The biggest thing to factor in is:

 - Can you afford to pay it whilst you are looking for a job?

 - Can you fund it with your UK salary?